 The Friends of the Auditorium, Inc. is a 501c3 non-profit organization whose mission is to engage in and conduct, as the Board of Directors determines, various activities for the benefit of the Worthington Memorial Auditorium facility, and to promote the wider use of the facility for the cultural enhancement of the community.
 Their purpose is to engage volunteers in supporting the Auditorium and to promote community economic development through the arts.
 The Friends organization was organized in 1982 as a result of a bond referendum vote to save the Auditorium from being demolished.
 In 1993, the Friends reorganized, ratified their by-laws, and incorporated as a non-profit organization with the state of Minnesota.

 The Friends of the Auditorium, Inc. operates as a board of directors who strive to provide leadership, quality programming, policy decisions, educational and fiscal responsibility.
 Members are chosen through a nomination and election process that reflects the abilities of community members.
 The Friends meet monthly and their work is accomplished through community volunteers and part-time staff.
 The goals of the Friends are to provide a common meeting ground at Memorial Auditorium, to advocate for the arts, and to offer a variety of quality, educational, and entertaining performing arts including dance, general music, musical theater and theater for young people.
-The Friends produce three Hometown Showcase performances each season, featuring local and regional volunteer talent.
-They also present a Great Entertainer series, underwriting artists from around the world.
-Each season the Friends present the Missoula Children's Theatre for a week long residency that includes auditions, rehearsals and performances for students grades 1-12.
+The Friends produce two Hometown Showcase performances each season, featuring local and regional volunteer talent.
+Each season the Friends present Children's Theatre for a week long residency that includes auditions, rehearsals and performances for students grades 1-12.

 Vonna Leckband, House Manager